Penley Heritage Book (13 Generation Summary)

 On November 5, 1922, Helen Frankie Horne was born on Copper Creek near Nickelsville.
 She graduated from Nickelsville High School in 1940.
 A local doctor wanted to send her to nursing school, but her parents wouldn't let her leave home.
 During the war, she moved to Kingsport and worked at Kingsport Press and the hospital.
 In 1957, Helen was a founder and charter member of First Christian Church in Titusville.
 Mitch became a member in 1963, both served the church in many capacities.
 Helen stayed home with the girls until the late 1960s when she worked as a substitute teacher and reading tutor.

-Mitchell saw the famous flag go up on Mount Suribachi on Iwo Jima, February 23, 1945.
+Mitchell watched the famous flag go up on Mount Suribachi on Iwo Jima, February 23, 1945.
 He was fighting his way out of a valley below Suribachi.
-Marines reacted mightily to the signal that the top was theirs, but their hoopla exposed their positions and the worst gunfire Mitch experienced throughout the entire war was in the hours after that flag went up.
+Marines reacted joyfully to the signal that the top was finally theirs.
+But their hoopla exposed their positions and the worst gunfire Mitch experienced throughout the entire war was in the hours after that flag went up.
 The battle raged on for another month after the photo.
 Mitch's battalion took Yellow Beach #2 at Iwo.
 Even after the island was declared "secure" on March 25, it wasn't safe.

 In a funny war story later relayed to Joey for a homework assignment, he told about accidentally running into Henry Powers on Iwo Jima after the battle ended there.
 Henry grew up near Priscilla's farm, coincidentally he was a close friend of Helen.
 Dad was thrilled to see a familiar face.
 They walked along the black sand beach sharpening their knives, talking about home and comparing their battles.
 Suddenly Japanese planes flew over and began strafing the beach.
 The boys ran for the nearest foxhole.
 When the attack ended, the beach was riddled with spent shells next to their footprints, and blood was everywhere.

-Mitch had been hit.
+Mitch had been hit!
 In a panic, Henry and the others carried Mitch to safety and grabbed tourniquets to save his life.
 But they couldn't find the wound in the bloody mess.
 Finally, one of them noticed blood gushing from Mitch's hand.
 He had cut his own thumb with the knife he was sharpening.
 They got up and had the best laugh of the war.
 Mitch didn't mind the ribbing, and even enjoyed the pain in his thumb, he was just glad to be alive.
-He crossed the international date line on the perfect day in 1944 and earned Thanksgiving feasts on both Thursdays.

 Most of his war memories were not amusing.
 He talked about disguised Japanese soldiers who sneaked into a group of civilians surrendering and threw grenades at the women and children to punish them for giving up.
 The suicides he witnessed on Saipan where old men and women clutching babies jumped over cliffs rather than be taken prisoner haunted him.
 Nightmares came for years.
 Helen awakened to find herself being lifted in the air as a rocket shell to be loaded.
 When heavily medicated at the end, he relived memories deeply buried for fifty years.
 He hushed us so the Japs wouldn't hear us, told us to duck down in the hospital room.
 He would suddenly sit up and begin cleaning a weapon, folding supplies.